jgraettinger/blog/README.md

 }
 ```

-This structure is handy, as it provides a self-contained answer as
+This structure is useful because it provides a self-contained answer as
 to whether any subscriber has "seen" the room:
 just take the maximum timestamp across all messages
 and compare against the `seenTimestamp` of each subscriber.

-There can be many chat rooms, so we'll need many RoomStates.
+There can be many chat rooms, so we'll need many RoomStates in a fast index somewhere.
 Every Message or RoomUser message can be mapped ("shuffled") to its corresponding
-RoomState through its `/roomId`.
+RoomState through its `/roomId`, which is the RoomStates index key.

 It's also clear how a RoomState should update as a Message is sent to the room,
 or a Message timestamp changes, or a Message is deleted: